kurves/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Function to find the length of a substring
+function to find string with a set bytes